 A "Rothesay" Class Modified Type 12 1st Rate Anti-Submarine Frigate similar to the earlier "Whitby" Class ships and forerunner of the later "Leander" Class.

+Primarily designed for the location and destruction of the most modern submarines, these frigates were fitted with the latest underwater detection equipment and anti-submarine weapons of post war development.
 Good sea keeping qualities enable the vessels to maintain their high speed in rough seas.
 They are all welded and the structual arrangements were specially designed to achieve the lightest possible structure.

+The propelling machinery fitted included geared turbines of novel design and high power.
+Double reduction gearing allows low propellor revolutions at high power and the propellor efficiency is correspondingly high.
 This coupled with improvements to hull design, enables these frigates to achieve over 30 knots on only 75 percent of the power required by older destroyers of comparable displacement - Jane's Fighting Ships 1964 - '65.

 1960 - 1967 Served Home, West Indies and Far East.
 HMS Londonderry was modernised between 1967 to 1969 at Rosyth.
 In 1970 HMS Londonderry patrolled Malaysian waters during the Indonesian Confrontation.
 She emerged from a refit in 1979 with armaments removed and extra mast added for her new role as a trials ship for the Admiralty Surface Weapons Establishment.
 1980 she evaluated pump jet propulsion systems.
 In March 1982 HMS Londonderry paid off into reserve.
 Although due for disposal, she was reprieved by the Falklands War and became a BRNC Dartmouth Training Ship.
 HMS Londonderry paid off finally on 29th March 1984 and became a Harbour Training Ship at Gosport attached to HMS Sultan.
 She remained in this role until 1988.
 HMS Londonderry was then towed out and sunk for target practice off Scotland on June 25th 1989.